Performing for the very first time

 It may seem that her situation is unique, and it certainly is super rare.
 I can't think of any other celebrity anywhere near as successful as her trying to transfer into the world of standup.
 It will be interesting to see what happens, if anything is going to happen.
 But there is a lesson here for the rest of us.

 Fans and friends are different things, but the kind of supportive reaction Madonna is getting is a large scale version of what can happen if you bring your friends to a show.
 A lot of my friends ask me why I don't mention when I perform, and it's not that I hide my act from them, or even mind that much when they do happen to come to my shows.
 I just know that my friends laughing at my jokes carries all sorts of dimensions about how they know me which is different than everyone else in the audience.
-I'm trying to get away from being merely "friend-funny" to being "stage-funny".
-(Shameless plug: read my book for what exactly those mean if you're not already clear.)
+I'm trying to get away from being merely "friend-funny" to being "stage-funny."
 To be the kind of comedian who has relevance to larger groups than the people you personally know, you need to know when you're getting an honest reaction from the world.

 If you really want to get funny, you have to get in front of people who have absolutely no motivation to laugh other than you being funny.
 There is an opposite extreme, of course, of people who show up to a comedy show in such a sour mood they refuse to be reached, but they're pretty rare and can be discounted.
 The vast majority of people in the audience in front of a standup comedian want to laugh, but they want the comedian to give them a legitimately funny performance.
 As a comedian who wants to get better, you should also want to get legitimate laughs.